 - Data describing programming impacts, youth detention population, arrests, filings, and more

-- Efforts to root out the causes of racial disparities within the King County juvenile justice system
+- Efforts to root out the causes of racial disparities within the King County juvenile legal system

-- Profiles of community leaders who are improving youth justice programs and practices
+- Portraits of community leaders who are improving youth justice programs and practices

-- Efforts to help vulnerable, non-offender youth in crisis before they become court-involved
+- Efforts to help youth in crisis before they become court-involved

 - Volunteering opportunities and community engagement events